madanyc/workfront-learn.en/help/basic-reporting/reporting-components.md

 ---
-title: Reporting Components
+title: Understand reporting components
 description:  In this video, you will learn the key components behind Workfront reporting and how these are used in a reporting element in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8850
 ---
-# Reporting components
+# Understand reporting components

 In this video, you will learn: